 After practicing, playing correctly should feel like second nature.
-If it doesn’t, you either have an unworkable analysis, or you haven’t trained properly, or you just need more time.
+If it doesn’t, you either have an unworkable analysis, or you haven’t trained in proper piano technique, or you just need more time.

 Memorizing music is a complex process.
-However, it starts from trusting yourself.
+However, it starts with trusting yourself.

 “Bad technique” is: